StrategyRadar/strategyradar-chiringuito-example/docs/tasks/20250930_1001_menu_browsing_feature.md

   - All 11 tests passing ✓ (4 service + 6 component + 1 setup)
   - Production build successful
   - Frontend DoD completed 100%
+- 2025-09-30 11:17 UTC - Integration testing and enhancements completed:
+  - Backend and frontend started successfully (ports 8080 and 5173)
+  - CORS issue identified and resolved (changed CorsConfig to WebMvcConfigurer pattern)
+  - Integration verified: frontend successfully fetches menu from backend
+  - Enhanced menu display with food emojis instead of placeholder images
+  - Updated V2 migration to use emojis (🥘, 🍳, 🍅, 🦑, 🥔, 🦐, 🍖, 🐙, 🥗, 🍩)
+  - Updated MenuPage to display emojis in gradient backgrounds
+  - Manual testing completed in Chrome (browser verified working)
+  - All 19 tests passing (8 backend + 11 frontend)
+  - All DoD items completed 100%
+  - Task marked as COMPLETED

 ## Notes
 This task represents the minimal vertical slice to demonstrate the system working end-to-end.
 It focuses solely on menu browsing, which requires no external integrations (Stripe/Twilio) and has no complex business logic.
 This makes it ideal for: